 Taylor has expanded his range beyond traditional web technology into topics as diverse as video games, iPods, and even the writing business.
 Dave notes that askdavetaylor.com generated nearly 12 million visitors for 2007 and tech-related “how to” searches on Google frequently return askdavetaylor.com as a top-ranked choice.
 Taylor also runs two other popular blogs, The Business Blog at Intuitive.com and his Attachment Parenting blog.

 When it comes to Internet-related celebrity figures, there are the famous and the infamous.
 Kevin Mitnick definitely falls into the latter category.
 A convicted computer hacker (he spent 5 years in prison), Mitnick’s method was social engineering rather than brute force hacking, meaning he relied on guesswork around people’s passwords based on research (for example), rather than running automated hacking tools.

 Mitnick fought Internet access restrictions on his release and has since launched a computer security firm.
-His web site is a popular target for hackers, with the ability to deface it considered a sign of hacking prowess.
-In his most recent brush with web notoriety, online community The Well turned down Mitnick’s application for membership, an event that spawned a flurry of posts in the blogsphere.
+His website is a popular target for hackers, with the ability to deface it considered a sign of hacking prowess.
+In his most recent brush with web notoriety, online community The Well turned down Mitnick’s application for membership, an event that spawned a flurry of posts in the blogosphere.

 40. James Gosling

 James Gosling is a Canadian software developer and Computer Science Ph.D. working for Sun Microsystems, holding the position of Vice President and Sun Fellow.